CodeSparta/devkit-vpc/README.md

 == [DISCLAIMER](https://github.com/CodeSparta/devkit-vpc/blob/master/DISCLAIMER.md)

 == Summary
-This terraform play is designed to create a working development VPC for the user.
-It will create the following resources:
+This terraform play is designed to only deplay a development VPC for a user.
+The following resources will be created:

 - Three Public subnets
 - Three Private subnets "no nat to simulate airgapped"
 - s3 vpc_endpoint
 - ec2 vpc_endpoint
 - elb vpc_endpoint
-- Route 53 private zone
-- Security Groups
-- Bastion ec2 Instance
-- Registry ec2 Instance

 == Requirement
 - Setup your aws credentials